Myna-lim/cross_diagnostic_survey/README.md

 # cross_diagnostic_survey
 # Reproducibility Files for Final Lockbox Evaluation

-This repository provides the files for reproducing the final lockbox performance of the trained CatBoost models for the paper, “One item per disorder: a cross-diagnostic optimization framework for simulatneous prediction of six psychiatric disorders” which presents a cross-diagnostic survey reduction framework for multi-disorder prediction.
+This repository provides the files required to reproduce the final lockbox performance of the trained CatBoost models for the paper, “One item per disorder: a cross-diagnostic optimization framework for simultaneous prediction of six psychiatric disorders.”
+The study introduces a cross-diagnostic survey reduction framework that enables accurate multi-disorder prediction using a minimal set of representative items.

+---

 ## User guide